The many types of meniscus tears

 - meniscal root tear

 Regardless of the diagnosis – meniscus repair should be holistic – the whole knee should be treated with Prolotherapy to strengthen instability issues.
 Meniscal tears are never isolated.
 Any injury affects all the structures of the joint.
-Surgery can only address a specific damage, comprehensive Prolotherapy to the Meniscus including stem cells and blood platelets seeks to achieve healing the whole knee.
+Surgery can only address a specific structure, comprehensive Prolotherapy to the Meniscus including stem cells and blood platelets seeks to achieve healing of the whole knee.

 1. Huang H, Wang S, Gui J, Shen H. A study to identify and characterize the stem/progenitor cell in rabbit meniscus.
 Cytotechnology.
 2016 Oct;68(5):2083-103.

 2. Urzen JM, Fullerton BD.
 Nonsurgical Resolution of a Bucket Handle Meniscal Tear: A Case Report.
 PM R2016 Jun 6. pii: S1934-1482(16)30158-7.